 - Two player channels are required to load a timeline.
-This pair of player channels is called the timeline engine. - In Multicam, you need to be in PGM/PRV mode to load a timeline. - In IPEdit, you need to select a timeline engine (PGM1/PGM2 or PGM3/PGM4) before you load or create a timeline. - It is not possible to load or play the same timeline at a time using the same timeline engine.
-However, you can load or play the same timeline on two different timeline engines.
+This pair of player channels is called the timeline engine. - In Multicam, you can load a timeline in PGM/PRV or in multi-PGM mode.
+When you work in 3 PGM mode, the timeline will automatically be loaded on PGM1 and PGM2 will automatically be included in the timeline engine PGM1/PGM2. - In IPEdit, you need to select a timeline engine (PGM1/PGM2 or PGM3/PGM4) before you load or create a timeline. - It is not possible to load or play the same timeline at a time in IPEdit and in Multicam, using the same timeline engine. - However, you can load or play the same timeline on two different timeline engines.
 When the parallel control mode is set up, the control switches to exclusive mode on the channels where a timeline is loaded. - It is not possible to edit the same timeline at a time from IPEdit and from the Remote Panel using different timeline engines.